 - Increase narrative tension by increasing what’s at stake for your characters

 Chuck Wendig has a great post here on how to fight the mushy middle and make your own story lean and mean throughout.
 This is Wendig’s advice when writing the middle gets tough:

 ‘Find your next steps.
 Discover your narrative landmarks.
 That’ll get you out of the woods and back onto the road.’

 5. Deepen your plot with subplots

 What is the definition of a subplot?

 A subplot is ‘a secondary plot, or a strand of the main plot that runs parallel to it and supports it’.
 An example of a subplot would be the departure of the character Quoyle’s wife in the early chapters of E. Annie Proulx’s novel The Shipping News.
-This becomes part of the subplot of Quoyle grieving for (and looking for substitute) love that dives his attempts to make a life for his daughers and himself in Newfoundland.
-The subplot sets the tragic tone for the novel and the pathos of it leads the reader to invest emotionally in the protagonist’s outcome.
+This becomes part of the subplot of Quoyle grieving for (and looking for substitute) love.
+The subplot sets the tragic tone for the novel and the pathos of it, Quoyle’s heartbreak, drives the reader to invest emotionally in his outcome.

 To deepen your story with subplots: